Is Not Possible

-I admit that churches occasionally do to much.
-Instead of enabling people they take over.
+I admit that churches occasionally do too much.
+Instead of enabling people, they take over.
 That may be stupid but never hypocritical.

-But, hypocrisy isn’t peculiar to church.
+But, hypocrisy isn’t peculiar to the church.
 Taking cholesterol meds without modifying lifestyle is the same thing.

 And that brings us to the next important observation.